noxiouz/docker-registry-driver-elliptics/README.md

 In order to verify what you did is ok, just run `tox`.

 This will run the tests provided by [`docker-registry-core`](https://github.com/dotcloud/docker-registry/tree/master/depends/docker-registry-core)

+## License

+This is licensed under the Apache license.
+Most of the code here comes from docker-registry, under an Apache license as well.

 [pypi-url]: https://pypi.python.org/pypi/docker-registry-driver-elliptics
 [pypi-image]: https://badge.fury.io/py/docker-registry-driver-elliptics.svg